simiat/Project_Group19/page2.md

 ![27.ChatGPT_SelfConsistency3](/immagini_markdown/27.ChatGPT_SelfConsistency3.png)

 ChatGPT provided the same response as before, despite our knowledge that it was incorrect.
 After reviewing both the ArCo ontology and the Natural Specimen Description ontology on ArCo website, we were unable to find any property related to color.
-However, in the Denotative Description ontology, we discovered the property **dd:hasColour**.
+However, in the Denotative Description ontology, we discovered the property **hasColour**.

 ![28.ArCo_hasColour](/immagini_markdown/28.ArCo_hasColour.png)